ChetanXpro/focus/README.md

 - Ensure that you have administrative privileges (sudo) to modify the system's hosts file.
 - Use responsibly, as blocking websites affects the entire system.

+## Troubleshooting Browser Cache Issues

+If you find that websites are still accessible even after blocking them in the hosts file, it might be due to browser caching.
+Here are some solutions to address this issue:

+1. **Clear Browser Cache:**
+   - Manually clear the browser cache.
+This process varies by browser, so check your browser's settings or history section for the option to clear cached data.

+2. **Restart Browser:**
+   - Restart your browser after making changes to the hosts file.
+This simple step can help ensure that the changes take effect.

+3. **Flush DNS Cache:**
+   - On Windows, open Command Prompt as Administrator and run `ipconfig /flushdns`.
+   - On macOS/Linux, open Terminal and run `sudo dscacheutil -flushcache` or `sudo systemctl restart nscd`.

+4. **Use Private Browsing Mode:**
+   - Access the blocked websites in a private or incognito browsing mode.
+This mode typically bypasses the cache and reflects the updated hosts file.

+6. **System Reboot:**
+   - Perform a system reboot to ensure that the hosts file changes are fully applied.

+Note: Changes to the hosts file may take some time to propagate, and the effectiveness of these solutions may vary based on the browser and operating system.

 *Stay focused with Focus! 🚀*